jeffvance/rhs-hadoop-install/README.txt

   glusterfs) for Hadoop workloads.
 It is easy to install via yum and simple to execute via the install.sh script.

+  RHS sits on top of XFS, which is on top of LVM, which runs on RAID-6 disks.
-  It is expected that all nodes in the storage cluster have RHS 2.1.1 installed and the disks are set up for RAID-6.
-Additionally, password-less SSH is necessary between the "deploy-from" node (where the install script is run) to all nodes in the cluster.
+  This environment is required of every data storage node in the cluster, and ./install.sh will create the LVM PV, VG and LV as needed.
+It is expected that all nodes in the storage cluster have RHS 2.1.1 installed, and password-less SSH is necessary between the "deploy-from" node (where the install script is run) to all nodes in the cluster.
 There is a passwordless-ssh.sh script in the devutils/ directory to automate this if needed.
 Use the install.sh --help option to see the various install options available.

   To install this package: